atachibana/codex-converter/README.md

 Refer codex-converter.log.
 To change log file name or log level, edit class-logger.php direct.

 ## logger
 codex-converter uses own Logger class only for a removal of external library dependency.
-That has the same interface with log4php with some limitation.
+That has the same interface with log4php with limitations.

 * Not ussing log-config.xml.
 To change log file name or log level, edit class-logger.php direct.
 * Terrible performance when LOGGERLEVEL_TRACE is set for long Codex article.
 Use only for debug or consider to use log4php.